benreiff/FinalProjectHoneyBeeStudy/README.md

 ## Data Sets to Collect (2017, 2012, 2007, 2002 - census years)
+- Data from the USGS is grouped into two programs, with the Census program being more robust:
+  - 1) Census - collected once every five years (2017, 2012, 2007, 2002)
+  - 2) Survey - collected every year since 1987.
 - Honey production by state, county, and Indiana county
 - Honey value by state, county, and Indiana county
 - Bee colony inventory by state, county, and Indiana county